filouscience/CoulombIntegral.jl/README.md

-# Project_klimofil
+# CoulombIntegral.jl
-Calculation of Coulomb interaction integral
+a Julia package for the calculation of Coulomb interaction integral

 ## background